Players acquired by new teams:

 Kenjon Barner (signed by SD from Phi) – The Chargers have signed Barner to a one-year deal, according to NFL Network’s Ian Rapoport.

 Fantasy Analysis: Barner flashed in brief action for the Eagles in 2016, posting 27/129/2 rushing, while also adding some work as a return man before his season ended late with a hamstring injury.
 However, the Eagles didn’t tender him as a RFA, so they obviously didn’t think highly of him.
-He joins a rebuilt Charger backfield, as San Diego lost Danny Woodhead in free agency and didn’t tender a contract to Branden Oliver.
+He joins a rebuilt Charger backfield, as San Diego lost Danny Woodhead in free agency and brought back Branden Oliver, though Oliver is coming off a serious injury.
 Barner will compete for a backup job behind Melvin Gordon.

 Shaun Draughn (signed by NYG from SF) – The Giants are bringing in Draughn for RB depth, according to ESPN’s Adam Schefter.